 - Bankruptcy or Foreclosure Documents:

-If you recently filed for bankruptcy or foreclosed on your home, you will want to discuss your options with your mortgage lender.
-The lender may require additional documentation for these scenarios.
+If you recently filed for bankruptcy or foreclosed on your home, you will want to discuss your options with your mortgage lender as additional documentation may be required.
+The lender may require you to wait at least 4-7 years before applying for a new mortgage.

 - Binder or Purchase Agreement: